Amelia, aged ten and three-quarters, comes to you asking if she can have some chewing gum.

-As someone that knows a thing or two about swallowing things that they should not, I have been pondering the advice my mother gave me.
+As someone who knows a thing or two about swallowing things that they should not, I have been pondering my mother’s advice.

 A brief history of gum

-People have been chewing things since they have had teeth.
+People have been chewing things since they had teeth.
 Archaeologists digging in Finland have found fossilized pieces of birch bark tar from 5000 years ago that suggest our most ancient ancestors indulged.
-Despite its age, scientists were able to sequence the DNA of our nomadic ancestor from the ‘gum’.
+Despite its age, scientists could sequence the DNA of our nomadic ancestor from the ‘gum’.

-Step forward a few millennia and the Mayans could be found slicingg off resin from the Sapodilla tree and use it to stick tools together.
-This chicle was also chewed to stave off thirst
+Step forward a few millennia, and the Mayans could be found slicing off resin from the Sapodilla tree and using it to stick tools together.
+This chicle was also chewed to stave off thirst.

-Some 10 years later, Mexico’s former president, General Antonio Lopez de Santa Anna, brought chicle to New York, in the hope that it could be sold as a rubber substitute and bolster trade between the US and Mexico.
-It failed as a rubber substitute but Thomas Adams cut it into strips and flavoured it.
-It was around this time that Black Jacks , Chiclets and Wrigley’s Spearmint gum came into being.
-Gum grew in popularity and by the mid 20th century was traded away as part of a GI’s ration pack for local favours.
+Some ten years later, Mexico’s former president, General Antonio Lopez de Santa Anna, brought chicle to New York in the hope that it could be sold as a rubber substitute and bolster trade between the US and Mexico.
+It failed as a rubber substitute, but Thomas Adams cut it into strips and flavoured it.
+Around this time, Black Jacks, Chiclets and Wrigley’s Spearmint gum came into being.
+Gum grew in popularity and, by the mid-20th century was traded away as part of a GI’s ration pack for local favours.